Credit Cards Business Credit Cards

 Prepaid business cards: An alternative option to business credit cards

-You can opt for a prepaid business card.
-Since prepaid cards are considered low risk, you won’t need to supply your SSN.
-This option gives you the flexibility and benefits of a credit card when cash payments aren’t feasible — for example if you need to book travel or order supplies online.
-It’s also safer than cash because in the event you lose your card, you might be able to get the funds back.
-However, keep in mind that these aren't credit cards.
+This option gives you the flexibility and benefits of a credit card when cash payments aren’t feasible, such as when booking travel or ordering supplies online.
+It’s also safer than cash because if you lose your card, you may not be responsible for the unauthorized charges.

 This could be a good option if you don’t meet the revenue requirements that corporate cards expect.
-The main disadvantage of a prepaid business card is that isn't a credit card, so it doesn’t help your business credit score because issuers typically don't report activity to the credit bureaus.
+The main disadvantage of a prepaid business card is that it isn't a credit card, so it doesn’t help your business credit score because issuers typically don't report activity to the credit bureaus.

 What is an EIN?

-An EIN is a unique number that the IRS assigns to your business as a tax ID, like on business tax returns.
+An EIN is a unique number the IRS assigns to your business as a tax ID, like on business tax returns.
 This nine-digit number is used by different types of businesses, including sole proprietorships, corporations, small businesses, private employers, nonprofit organizations, and other business entities.

 What is the easiest business credit card to get?